legeon-foundation/legeon-genesis-onboarding-compactdapp/diagrams/dao-token-architecture.md

     TRES -->|Ecosystem and Integration Grants| PART
-    REWARD -->|LEGN Rewards for Delivery and Governance| C REWARD -->|LEGN Rewards for Genesis and Long Term Contribution| GEN
+    REWARD -->|LEGN Rewards for Delivery and Governance| C REWARD -->|LEGN Rewards for Genesis and Long Term Contribution| GEN REWARD -->|LEGN Rewards for Talent Liquidity and Sourcing| TLE REWARD -->|LEGN Rewards for Growth and Demand Generation| CGA

     %% Token Utility
     ENT -->|Stake or Hold LEGN for Premium Analytics and Access| LEGN